Elkton’s Premier Child Custody Attorney

 Potential disruption of particular custody arrangement upon a child's social and school life

-Geographic proximity of parents' homes
+The geographic proximity of parents' homes

-Desire of the natural parents and the terms of any agreements between them
+The desire of the natural parents and the terms of any agreements between them

 The likelihood of maintaining natural family relations

-The preference of a child when the child is of sufficient age and capacity to make rational judgment
+The preference of a child when the child is of sufficient age and capacity to make a rational judgment

 Opportunities affecting the future life of the child

-Age, health and gender of the child
+Age, health, and gender of the child

 Suitability of the homes of the parents and whether a non-custodial parent will have adequate opportunities for visitation